How to Fix Drain pump error on Miele G4998SCViSF

 How Much Does This Repair Cost?

 Replacing a drain pump on a Miele G4998SCViSF yourself typically costs between $40–$120 for the replacement part.
 A professional service call for the same drain pump error usually runs $150–$300, including labor and parts.
-Tackling this repair yourself can save you $100–$200 or more.
+By tackling this repair yourself, you can save $100–$200 or more.

 Frequently Asked Questions